VoidAndCaffeine/Block_Breaking_SMP_mods/README.md

 * [krypton](https://www.curseforge.com/minecraft/mc-mods/krypton)    License: GNU GPL v3
     + Optimizes networks connections and fixes some security vulnerablilites. should help with the random disconnections
 * [LambDynamicLights](https://www.curseforge.com/minecraft/mc-mods/lambdynamiclights)    License: MIT
     + Adds dynamic lighting when holding light sources, ie. torches.
-DO NOT WRITE THE NAME WITH SPACES. idk why but thats what the forge page says 🤷
+DO NOT WRITE THE NAME WITH SPACES. idk why but thats what the forge page says 🤷 Dissabled by default for performance reasons.
 * [lazy DFU](https://www.curseforge.com/minecraft/mc-mods/lazydfu)    License: MIT
     + Optimizes game start, it delays the code that updates worlds from older versions to only start when needed.
 This means that loading old worlds is slower, but loading servers and new worlds are much quicker.
 * [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu)    License: MIT